keliankaz/recast/README.md

       - cudatoolkit=11.3
     ```
     from the file `environment.yml` before executing the commands above.

+The exact environment file can cause issues on MacOS.
+If you are using MacOS, use the file `environment_mac.yml` instead.
+Note that using mps is not supported for training the model and that some issues may arise using newer versions of the dependencies.

 3. Install the `eq` package.
     ```bash
     pip install -e .
     ```

+A common issue is that the eq is install in the wrong directory.
+If you encounter this issue, you can try to uninstall the eq package and install it again.

 ## Examples
 ### Training the model